 The EPA is leading an investigation program to assess the legacy of PFAS use across NSW.
-With the assistance of the NSW PFAS Taskforce, which includes NSW Health, Department of Primary Industries and the Office of Environment and Heritage, we provide impacted residents with tailored, precautionary dietary advice to help them reduce any exposure to PFAS.
+With the assistance of the NSW PFAS Technical Advisory Group, which includes NSW Health, Department of Primary Industries and the Office of Environment and Heritage, we provide impacted residents with tailored, precautionary dietary advice to help them reduce any exposure to PFAS.

 Current investigations are focused on sites where it is likely that large quantities of PFAS have been used.
 The EPA is currently investigating PFAS at these sites:

 Sampling and analysis

 The EPA is collecting samples of soils and/or waters for analysis for PFAS.
 The EPA is also looking for exposure pathways that may increase people’s contact with the chemicals, such as bore and surface water usage.

 If significant levels are detected and human or ecological exposure is likely, a more detailed assessment will be undertaken.

 The EPA will work with the occupiers and owners of these sites, or the responsible parties, to clean-up the site, where necessary.

 The initial investigations can take approximately six months, with further testing undertaken where required.